Updated: Dec 5, 2021

 It is obviously a much more cost-effective way to become pregnant.
 However, you should bear in mind that children conceived through this method may not be fully protected by the law when it comes to their right to have both of their parents legally connected to them.

-This is especially relevant in the case of LGBT+ couples.
+This is especially relevant in the case of LGBTQ+ couples.
 Under new legislation introduced this year, sperm banks are no longer allowed to deliver to private residences.
 You can of course still choose to do at-home insemination with a known donor.

 The main way to access donor sperm these days is to go through a licensed fertility clinic.
 You will undergo what is called an IUI or an IVF cycle.